 There is growing evidence of adverse perioperative outcomes in neonatal and paediatric patients undergoing surgical procedures with preoperative anaemia.
-Work shows high rates of anaemia (24-32%), higher odds of requiring a blood transfusion and increased mortality in anaemic children.^{125,126}
+Work shows high rates of anaemia (24-32%), higher odds of requiring a blood transfusion and increased mortality in anaemic children.
+125,126

-Iron deficiency is the leading cause of anaemia in all paediatric age groups (except in very preterm infants in the first weeks of life).67 The causes of neonatal anaemia are preterm delivery before establishment of normal red cell and iron stores in the last trimester, expansion of blood volume with growth, bone marrow depression, and increased red cell destruction, eq infection or haemolytic disease.
+Iron deficiency is the leading cause of anaemia in all paediatric age groups (except in very preterm infants in the first weeks of life).67 The causes of neonatal anaemia are preterm delivery before establishment of normal red cell and iron stores in the last trimester, expansion of blood volume with growth, bone marrow depression, and increased red cell destruction, eg infection or haemolytic disease.

 Blood transfusion carries additional risks, the highest being Transfusion Associated Circulation Overload (TACO) which is an iatrogenic complication occurring in up to 1 in 100 transfusions.
 Neonates and infants are at risk of hyperkalaemia following blood transfusion.
 To reduce this risk 'fresh blood' is recommended in this group, see Figure 12.
 The recommendations section includes consideration of tranexamic acid.
-A dosing regimen of 10 to 30 mg/kg (maximum 1g) loading dose of tranexamic acid followed by 2 to 10 mg/kg/hour maintenance infusion rate for paediatric trauma and surgery has been recommended. ^{127,128} Future research should focus on determining the ideal tranexamic acid plasma therapeutic concentration for maximum efficacy and minimal side-effects.
-127 Figure 13 summarises preoperative options for children with anaemia.
+A dosing regimen of 10 to 30 mg/kg (maximum 1g) loading dose of tranexamic acid followed by 2 to 10 mg/kg/hour maintenance infusion rate for paediatric trauma and surgery has been recommended.
+Put research should focus on determining the ideal tranexamic acid plasma therapeutic concentration for maximum efficacy and minimal side-effects.
+Figure 13 summarises preoperative options for children with anaemia.
 Iron dosing regimens are available in the children's BNF.
 Common preparations are Sodium feredetate (Sytron) or Ferrous Fumarate (Galfer syrup).
-The therapeutic oral dose of elemental iron to treat deficiency is 3-6mg/kg (max 200mg) daily.
-The current recommendation is that it is given in two to three divided doses, although Hepcidin may down-regulate absorption in children as it does in adults.
+The BNF for children now recommends once-daily or alternate-day dosing for oral iron, and cross-references to this CPOC guideline.